 As part of our “While You Were Away” series, which was exclusive to New York City for some time, we have added Manila.
-Our “Man in Manila” is Simonn Ang, a native to Manila, and someone I trust to give you, our reader, a report on the goings on in the city, with food being the main vehicle, of course.
+Our “Man in Manila” is Simonn Ang, a native to Manila, and someone I trust to give you, our reader, a report on the goings-on in the city, hidden gems of Manila and with food being the main vehicle, of course.

 I hope this series, which we will bring to you monthly intrigues you to visit or return to the best town in Southeast Asia, Manila.